neondatabase/website/content/docs/manage/overview.md

 ## Branches

 Data resides in a branch.
 Each Neon project has a root branch called `main`.
 You can create child branches from `main` or from previously created branches.
 A branch can contain multiple databases and users.
-Tier limits define the number of branches you can create in a project.
+Tier limits define the number of branches you can create in a project and the amount of data per branch.
 For more information, see [Manage branches](../branches).

 ## Endpoints